 Malaika“It was great to play with new people.”

 There is clear recognition from teachers and schools that this work is highly important, as these children are the future of a cohesive and successful Bolton.
-A wide range of providers including Bolton College, Bolton Museum, The Octagon Theatre and Bolton Lads and Girls Club in Bolton support the Bolton Schools Linking Programme by hosting first meetings of the classes linking in a neutral space.
+A wide range of providers including Bolton College, Bolton Museum, Bolton Arena, The Hive at Moss Bank Park, The Turnpike Gallery, Leigh and Bolton Lads and Girls Club in Bolton, support the Bolton Schools Linking Programme by hosting first meetings of the classes linking in a neutral space.
 An exciting development last year was Bolton’s first parent linking, whereby parents from Kearsley West Primary and St Andrews Primary joined their children in a visit to an adventure park in Bolton.
 As well as all the fun activities, there was food and refreshments for the children, staff and parents.
 Hopefully, there will be more opportunities for parent linking in the future.

 Yousif Islam firstname.lastname@example.org

 ACIS (Achievement, Cohesion and Integration Service), Bolton Council